 The catalpa is a tree native to the warmer southern region of the United States.
 There was a craze of planting catalpas as ornamentals in the 19th century, and apropos to Baldwin Park, the catalpa was planted extensively along railroad tracks as timber for railroad ties.
 In the northeast it is outside its native range, and acts similarly to an invasive of more distant origin.
 See outside article here for more on this.

-From right to left (west to east) are a paulownia, a mulberry, a catalpa (with the hanging straight seed pods), another paulownia, and a Siberian elm.
+From right to left (west to east) are a paulownia, a mulberry, a catalpa (with the hanging straight seed pods), another paulownia, a Siberian elm, and a small callery pear on the eastern end.
 All of these are also invading the wall with their roots and distorting the cast iron fence with their trunks.

 Evolutionary psychology seeks to identify which human psychological traits are adaptations shaped by natural selection.
 Is our love of park settings one such trait?
 Arboreal primates evolved about 60 million years ago.
 Human ancestors and chimpanzees took separate paths about 7 million years ago.
 Evolutionary aesthetics posits that our extinct human ancestors found comfort in being in landscapes that contain green meadows, a copse of trees, well-worn paths, and water features.
 The trees were especially appealing if they were low-branching trees that made upwards escape possible.
 Today, our subjective preference for such settings in landscape art and architecture is a remnant of the Pleistocene aesthetics that had survival advantages.
 Baldwin Park has lawn, groupings of trees, and delineated paths.
 When initially designed by Athena Tacha in the 1980s, the park was to have had a waterfall as well, but this feature was nixed by the City due to maintenance issues.
 For more on evolutionary aesthetics, see Wikipedia article here.